holoviz-topics/holoSeq/README.md

 #### Project status

 This is new work in progress.
+Help wanted.
+PR and suggestions welcomed.

 Development started in late October 2024.
 A draft framework [specification is here.](https://github.com/fubar2/holoSeq/blob/main/HoloSeqOverview.md).